The short and simple answer is yes! You CAN reuse old RAM sticks on a different PC if the new computer also supports the same RAM type.

 Mixing Two RAM Sticks – Reusing an Old RAM On a Motherboard with a RAM Stick Already Installed

-In this case, if the newly inserted RAM has a higher frequency compared to the RAM that is already installed, then the newer RAM will clock down its frequency to match the one installed.
+In this case, if the newly inserted RAM has a higher frequency than the already installed RAM, the newer RAM will clock down its frequency to match the one installed.

-All in all, the answer to the question “can you reuse old RAM sticks” is a resounding yes, but you have to make sure that motherboard you plug in the old RAM supports the same RAM type.
+The answer to the question “can you reuse old RAM sticks” is a resounding yes, but you must ensure that the motherboard you plug in the old RAM supports the same RAM type.

-In case if you cannot reuse your old RAM sticks, you can always sell them off or gift to a friend, family or donate to a local school.
+If you cannot reuse your old RAM sticks, you can always sell them off, gift them to a friend or family, or donate them to a local school.